2bXorNot/tic-tac-toe/README.md

 to the variable player and a nested conditional allows for a choice of a section to be made so long as player is player2 and the lever had been turned on.
 The lever is then turned off.

-Now with the key/section pairing with the value player2 being regarded as false and the lever being off, player number 1 can take his turn.
+Now with the key/section pairing with the value player2 being regarded as false and the lever being off, player number 1 can take his/her turn.

 The last line in function gridAll calls the function validation, where all combinations that yield a winner are housed as conditionals.